howerj/libforth/README.md

 **make** to get things working, this will compile the program and run it.
 Type **make run** to run the interpreter (and build if it has not been already.

+# To-do

+* Rewrite the word header to be more compact.
+* Dump registers on error for debugging.
+* Experiment with hashing words instead of using names.

 [FORTH]: https://en.wikipedia.org/wiki/Forth_%28programming_language%29
 [IOCCC]: http://ioccc.org/winners.html